Since George Floyd's Death, These Confederate Monuments Have Been Removed In North Carolina

 Still, activists, protesters, local officials and lawmakers have gotten creative and found loopholes around the law.

 According to data tracked by WUNC, at least 24 Confederate monuments have been removed (or have been approved for removal) in North Carolina since May 25, 2020; the day of Floyd’s death.
-According to data from the Southern Poverty Law Center — last updated on Dec.
-21 — there are still 76 Confederate monuments in North Carolina, tied with Texas for the third-most of any state in the U.S.
+According to data from the Southern Poverty Law Center — last updated on June 14, 2021 — there are still 77 Confederate monuments in North Carolina, which is the third-most of any state in the U.S., behind Virginia and Georgia.

 Since Floyd’s death, North Carolina has removed the second-most Confederate monuments of any state, trailing only Virginia and its 40 removals.